AngelosGkiose/dailyflow/README.md

  └── Labels (many-to-many)
 ```

-SQLAlchemy is used as the ORM.
+SQLAlchemy is used as the ORM, while Alembic manages database schema migrations.

-Database schema changes are managed using Alembic migrations.

 ---